How to choose a pillow for neck support.

 The second point is what most pillow marketing leaves out.
 Memory foam, latex, down, fiber — these are material choices, not structural choices.
 Material tells you what the pillow is made of.
 Structure tells you whether it stays the way it was built.

-A few things consumers are repeatedly told to look at, that don't actually predict support:
+A few things buyers are repeatedly told to look at, none of which settles the question by itself:

 Brand testimonials.
 Almost every pillow on the market has reviews like "I slept better than I have in years."
 This is partly because new pillows feel good for a few nights — even bad ones.
-Read reviews from owners 6+ months in, where the structural truth shows up.
+Reviews written months in tend to say more than reviews written in the first week.

 What to actually look at.